mothe-at/VMPerf-To-Graphite-PowerShell-Script/README.md

 #VMPerf-To-Graphite
 A comprehensive PowerShell Script to read Virtual Machine statistics from vCenter and send the results to Graphite/Grafana.
 It pulls Disk and CPU metrics from the "Realtime" statistics in VCenter, aggregates the data and sends them to carbon (which is the data-receiver for Graphite).

-Compared to other solutions found on the web, it is easy to setup and maintain.
+The script is easy to setup and maintain, should be running in one minute.

 ![](http://rettl.org/scripts/grafana1-full.png)